Name Engraver

 Person Title

-Bowen, Abel A Narrative of the Shipwreck and Unparalleled Sufferings of Mrs. Sarah Allen, (Late of Boston) on her Passage in May Last from New-York to New Orleans.
+Bowen, Abel A Narrative of the Shipwreck and Unparalleled Sufferings of Mrs. Sarah Allen, (late of Boston) on her Passage in May Last from New-York to New Orleans.
 Being the Substance of a Letter from the Unfortunate Mrs. Allen to her Sister in Boston.
 The Second Edition.

-Bowen, Abel Little Henry and his bearer
+Bowen, Abel The history of little Henry and his bearer.
+Second Andover Edition.

 Bower, John Scientific Dialogues.
 Intended for the Instruction and Entertainment of Young People: In Which the First Principles of Natural and Experimental Philosophy are Fully Explained. ...
 By the Rev. J. Joyce.
 A New Edition, Corrected and Improved.